yanalex981/Assembler6502/README.md

 # 6502 Assembler

-An assembler to go with the 6502 virtual machine I wrote last year
+An assembler to go with the 6502 virtual machine I wrote in 2014